Hubballi–Hyderabad Express

-The Hubballi–Secunderabad Express is an Express train belonging to South Western Railway zone that runs between and in India.
-It is currently being operated with 17320/17319 train numbers on a daily basis.
+The Hubballi–Hyderabad Express is an Express train belonging to South Central Railway zone that runs between and in India.
+It is currently being operated with 17049/17050 train numbers on a daily basis.

 Service

-The 17319/Hubballi–Secunderabad Express has an average speed of 44 km/h and covers 662 km in 14h 55m.
-The 17320/Secunderabad–Hubballi Express has an average speed of 42 km/h and covers 662 km in 15h 50m.
+○ The 17049/Hubballi–Hyderabad Express has an average speed of 51 km/h and covers 664 km in 13h.

+○ The 17050/Hyderabad–Hubballi Express has an average speed of 47 km/h and covers 664 km in 14h.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with a maximum speed of 110 km/h.
-The train consists of 16 coaches:
+The train has standard LHB rakes with a maximum speed of 130 km/h.
+The train consists of 22 LHB coaches: